natepisarski/Cookbook-hs/DOCUMENTATION/Overview.md

 ### Preprocess.hs
 Preprocess is a library for reading the preprocess language.
 Preprocess maps multiple inputs to one output for use in chat bots and text preprocessors.
 Preprocess supports comments between two dollar signs $$.
 An odd number of dollar signs can be used for use in mapping either inputs or outputs.
 Inline comments will be removed as well.

+### Quill.hs
+Quill is a library for reading and returning very simple read-only databases.
+It currently does not selectively parse like Scribe does, and is a non-whitespace significant language, unlike Scribe.
+Comment support will come at some point in time, as well as a richer API than the tables function.